-

 • Cosmetics: compliance of thermoactive products

-• Food industry: optimizing the thermal stability of fortified drinks
+• Food and beverage industry: optimizing the thermal stability of fortified drinks

 • Industrial formulation: validation of technical specifications